DataDog/documentation/content/en/tests/repositories.md

 ## Overview

+[Repositories page][1]

+## Repository trends

-The [Repositories page][1] displays aggregated health metrics for the default branch of each repository.
+The [Repositories view][1] displays aggregated health metrics for the default branch of each repository.
 This view is useful for gaining a high-level overview of test performance across your organization's repositories.

 Use the Repositories page to:
 - See the total number of flaky tests in each repo.